yuschick/stylelint-plugin-defensive-css/README.md

 > [Read more about Defensive CSS](https://defensivecss.dev/)

+## 🚀 Version 1.0.0

+With the release of version 1.0.0 of the plugin, we now support Stylelint 16.

+---

 ## Getting Started

 > Before getting started with the plugin, you must first have